In the end, Bielema listened to Mom: 'She knows I love to coach'

 “I was just too jacked up,” Bielema said.
 “A lot of them texted me or called.”

-Bielema was determined not to distract from the players as they prepared for the Wolverines.
+Bielema was determined not to distract from the players as they prepared for Saturday.

 “I was very up front with them on Thursday night,” Bielema said.
 “That was with the 74-man travel roster.
 Like ‘Hey, I think I’m going to be in position to do this, but don’t you do anything but worry about you.
 You’ve earned this moment.
 You’re earned this opportunity.’ ”